jinwooro/QSS/README.md

 ```
 python3 run.py
 ```
-To change the simulation configuration, manually modify the file called *setup.json* in the *generated* folder.
+To change the simulation configuration, modify the file called *setup.json* in the *generated* folder using a text editor.

 # Modified Quantized State System (MQSS)